How to sustainably work from home

 There are some fantastic tips from Ohio State about how to make the most of working from home.
-But as we celebrate Earth Day’s 50th anniversary, many of us are considering our own impact and thinking about how to celebrate this special event.
+But as we celebrate Earth Day this year, many of us are considering our own environmental impact and thinking about how to celebrate this special event.
 Here are some tips to reduce your impact while working from home.

 At work, there’s often a team of people thinking about this.
 Now that many of us are working remotely, it’s up to us to consider the impact of our energy use.
 The good news?
 It can save you money.

 One way to assess the overall energy efficiency opportunities within your house is to conduct an energy efficiency audit.
 Since having a professional home energy audit isn’t possible for many of us under stay at home orders related to COVID-19, check out the Department of Energy’s DIY home audit suggestions.